cohesivejones/striders/README.md

 ## using the app
 navigate to http://localhost to tree representation of data.

-navigate to http://localhost:4001/sponsers to see sponser data
+navigate to http://localhost:4001/sponsors to see sponsor data

 navigate to http://localhost:4000/people to see employee data